Disclaimer! This chapter contains explicit language and may not be suitable for younger readers

 ‘Grazie, Papa.’
 Rowan takes the flat gift and eagerly rips it open.
 ‘An iPad!
 Grazie!
 Can you show me how it works, Taïga?’

 Leonardo looks her up and down with a little smile.
 ‘You are becoming quite a beauty, cara mia.
 You’ll soon surpass your mother.’
-Gallantly he bends over her hand, touching it lightly with his lips, making Taïga feel uneasy.
+Gallantly he bends over her hand lightly touching it with his lips, making Taïga feel terribly grown up and a little uneasy.

 ‘Please, Rowan.
 Put away your iPad.’